 There are a number of things you can do to keep your tent waterproof.
 The magic word here is tent maintenance.
 The better you take care of your trekking or camping tent, the longer it will last.

 How can you take care of your tent?
 So….

-- Tip: Use a tent pad (footprint).
-This protects the tent floor and, secondly, increases the WS.
+- Use a tent pad or footprint.
+This protects the tent floor and, secondly, increases the water column rating.

 - Check the seams, as these are generally the weak point in a tent.
 You can treat leaky seams with seam sealer.
 This is especially necessary for tents with an SI coating, where no seam gluing is possible.